taijeronv/taijeronv_info/content/home/experience.md

   date_start = "2013-08-15"
   date_end = "2014-09-25"
   description = """
-  I developed a curriculum based on small unit NATO operations for 3rd and 4th year cadets that furthered their understanding of how a NATO infantry platoon operates."""
+  I developed a curriculum for the 3rd-year cadets that significantly improved their knowledge of how small units in NATO operate.
+The focus of the curriculum was on infantry platoon offensive and defensive operations.
+I also implemented the Follow Me program, which provided the cadets an opportunity to execute platoon operations in a dynamic operational environment.
+Follow Me gave the cadets a chance to practice tactical decision-making and problem-solving."""

    [[experience]]
   title = "Police Mentor"